Rule Change: Completed

 On 8 November 2018 the Commission made a final rule that requires large electricity generators to provide at least three years’ notice to the market before closing.
 This information will help market participants respond to possible future shortfalls in electricity generation, for example by building replacement capacity.
 The rule is based on one of the recommendations in the Finkel Panel review.

-- provide the Reliability Panel the discretion to identify specific energy constraint scenarios to be included for study for the purposes of preparing the Energy Adequacy Assessment Projection (EAAP), which would broaden the nature of input AEMO receives in considering possible energy constraint scenarios and their impact on generation adequacy.
+The rule also provides the Reliability Panel with discretion to identify specific energy constraint scenarios to be included for study for the purposes of preparing the Energy Adequacy Assessment Projection (EAAP).
+This will broaden the nature of input AEMO receives in considering possible energy constraint scenarios and their impact on generation adequacy.

-The rule change request from Dr Kerry Schott AO, Chair of the Energy Security Board, is based on one of the recommendations of the Independent Review into the Future Security of the National Electricity Market (Finkel Review).
+The rule change request from Dr Kerry Schott AO, Chair of the Energy Security Board, is based on one of the recommendations of the Independent Review into the Future Security of the National Electricity Market.
 The Finkel Review identified managing the retirement of the existing coal-fired generators as they reach their end of life as a key challenge facing the national electricity market.

-The Finkel Panel recommended a policy package to achieve an orderly transition to a low emissions future.
+The Finkel Review recommended a policy package to achieve an orderly transition to a low emissions future.
 Part of this policy package was putting in place notice of closure requirements for large generators.

 The AEMC published a consultation paper for this rule change request on 10 May 2018.
 This was followed by a draft determination and draft rule published on 16 August 2018.
 Submissions can be found below.